lsst-dm/dmtn-120/index.rst

 ^^^

 The C++ API is loosely based on the standard library mapping interface (taken as the intersection of the C++14 APIs for :cpp:class:`std::map` and :cpp:class:`std::unordered_map`).
-:class:`~lsst.afw.typehandling.GenericMap` omits standard methods that would have paradoxical or surprising behavior when generalized to heterogeneous values.
+:class:`~lsst.afw.typehandling.GenericMap` omits standard methods that would have paradoxical or surprising behavior when generalized to heterogeneous values, such as the new element created by :cpp:member:`~std::map::operator[]` when a key does not match.

 The first level of type-safety is provided by a :cpp:class:`lsst::afw::typehandling::Key` class template, which combines a nominal key (e.g., a string) with the required type of the value.
 :cpp:class:`~lsst::afw::typehandling::Key` objects are lightweight values, and can be passed around or created on the fly as easily as the underlying key type.

 The original design for :class:`~lsst.afw.typehandling.GenericMap` called for the map to expose public method templates (e.g., ``void set(Key<K, T> const &, T const &)``) that would provide compile-time type safety.
-Since method templates cannot be overridden in C++, these public templates would be implemented in terms of protected methods (e.g., ``void _set(Key<K, Storable> const &, Storable const &)``), which subclasses could use to define how the key-value pairs were stored and managed.
+Since method templates cannot be overridden in C++, these public templates would be implemented in terms of protected methods (e.g., ``void _set(Key<K, Storable> const &, Storable const &)``), which subclasses could use to define how the key-value pairs are stored and managed.

 Prototyping revealed that this design had several major issues: